ludreinsalvador/student-org-classification-ml/README.md

 Contributions are welcome through additional analysis approaches, model performance improvements, new visualization development, and documentation enhancement.

+## Conclusion
+This analysis of 5,000 DLS-CSB students shows that time spent in organizations is the strongest factor in predicting active membership.
+Both machine learning models performed well, with KNN achieving 87.0% accuracy and Decision Tree reaching 86.53%.

+Key findings reveal that Academic Clusters and Athletic Teams attract the most students, while gender participation remains balanced.
+The normal distribution of student grades suggests typical academic performance across the population.

+The project provides practical insights for improving student engagement and helps institutions understand what drives organizational involvement.
+The dataset and methods used here can guide similar studies at other schools looking to better support their student communities.

+Future work could track students over time, examine specific skills gained through organizations, and explore how college involvement affects career success after graduation.

 ## License

 This project is for educational and research purposes.